d-gaston/armv8-examples/armsim_guide.md

 Directives are information for an assembler.
 These aren't needed for writing simple programs to test out instructions
 * .data    (declare a region of initialized data)
     * .asciz   (declare a string in the .data section)
-    * . -      (find the length of the previously declared item within the .data section)
+    * .8byte   (declare an array of 8 bytes words in the .data section)
     * =        (assignment of a variable to a constant value within the .data section)
+    * = . -      (find the length of the previously declared item within the .data section)
 * .bss     (declare a region of unitialized data)
     * .space   (declare an empty buffer in the .bss section)
 ### Registers